1 Ranked Children’s Hospital by U.S. News & World Report

 Watch more videos from Boston Children's

 Developmental dysplasia of the hip (DDH), also known as hip dysplasia, is a congenital condition in which the hip joint doesn’t develop normally.
-DDH occurs on a spectrum of abnormality—ranging from just a minor laxity (looseness) of the ligament that holds the ball in the socket to a complete dislocation, in which the ball is entirely out of the socket.
-In DDH, the hip socket may be too shallow and/or the ligaments too loose, allowing the ball (head) of the thigh bone (femur) to slip in and out of the socket, partially or completely.
-The socket and/or the femoral head can be out of position or otherwise not programmed to develop properly.
-Common signs of DDH include:
+DDH ranges from a minor laxity (looseness) of the ligament that holds the ball in the socket to a complete dislocation in which the ball is entirely out of the socket.